-After Pancreas Transplant
+After a Pancreas Transplant

-Receiving a pancreas transplant is a life-altering operation with potentially great benefits.
+A pancreas transplant is a life-altering operation with potentially great benefits.
 But receiving a transplant also means a lifetime of medication, frequent follow-up visits and ongoing monitoring by nurses, surgeons and transplant nephrologists at UVA.

-After Your Pancreas Transplant
+After the Transplant Procedure

 - From 0-3 months, twice per week